Client Portals for ECM platforms

 Key considerations

-Whenever a customer is accessing a self-service customer portal, some business activity happens behind the scenes to produce the result that customer is expecting.
+Whenever a customer is accessing a self-service customer portal, some business activity happens behind the scenes to produce the result that the customer is expecting.
 This requires integration between the customer-facing interface of the customer portal with the back-end content management system.
 Liferay offers a seamless integration experience with its open standard integration tools.
 It combats integration risks and facilitates the integration of existing systems into a single platform.
 This helps in delivering a connected customer experience.

 Examples of customer self-service portals